reswitched/reswitched.github.io/discord.md

 1. Be nice to each other.
 It's fine to disagree, it's not fine to insult or attack other people.
    - You may disagree with anyone or anything you like, but you should try to keep it to opinions, and not people.
 Avoid vitriol.
    - Constant antagonistic behavior is considered uncivil and appropriate action will be taken.
-   - The use of derogatory slurs -- sexist, racist, homophobic, or otherwise -- is unacceptable and may be grounds for an immediate ban.
+   - The use of derogatory slurs -- sexist, racist, homophobic, transphobic, or otherwise -- is unacceptable and may be grounds for an immediate ban.

-1. If you have concerns about another user, please take up your concerns with a staff member (someone with the "moderator", "hop", or "Wizard" role in the sidebar) in private.
+1. If you have concerns about another user, please take up your concerns with a staff member (someone with the "mod" role in the sidebar) in private.
 Don't publicly call other users out.

 1. From time to time, we may mention everyone in the server.
 We do this when we feel something important is going on that requires attention.
 Complaining about these pings may result in a ban.
    - To disable notifications for these pings, suppress them in "ReSwitched → Notification Settings".